saltyorg/docs/docs/reference/multiple-instances.md

 sb install sandbox-photoprism
 ```

-Then if you wanted a second at `photprism_again.DOMAIN.TLD`:
+Then if you wanted a second at `photoprism_again.DOMAIN.TLD`:

 ```shell
 sb install sandbox-photoprism  -e photoprism_name=photoprism_again